-Skin disease is a serious and common problem in Ireland.
+Skin disease is a serious and common problem in Ireland and the UK.
 Skin conditions are the fourth most common reason for GP visits in Ireland and skin cancer is the commonest form of cancer in Ireland.

-The prevalence of skin diseases such as skin cancer, leg ulcers, and atopic eczema has increased steadily over the past 20 years.
-Today, between 25% and 33% of the Irish population suffers from a dermatological condition at any one time.
-As a result, Java has considerable experience in clinical trials of dermatological disorders.
+The prevalence of skin diseases such as psoriasis, eczema, melanoma and skin cancer, and rosacea has increased steadily over the past 20 years.
+Today, between 25% and 33% of the Irish population suffers from a dermatological condition at any one time, while eight million people in the UK are living with a skin disease.
+As a result of these high incidences, Java has built up considerable experience in clinical trials of dermatological disorders.

 Through our affiliation with University College Dublin, we have access to highly experienced researchers in the area of dermatology.